Memo: Trump on LGBTQ Rights

 In addition to rescinding nondiscrimination protections for LGBTQ people, a second Trump administration would permit faith-based, taxpayer-funded contractors that carry out vital federal government programs (e.g. disaster assistance and care for unaccompanied refugee minors, among many others) to use religious eligibility criteria to exclude LGBTQ people from participating in those programs.
 If such discrimination were to occur, it would violate not only the Equal Protection Clause for the reasons discussed above, but also the Establishment Clause, which the Supreme Court has recognized prohibits religious criteria to be used in carrying out government programs, whether those programs are carried out by government employees or government contractors.
 We will continue to challenge efforts to allow the use of religion to discriminate in government programs wherever possible, recognizing that the current Supreme Court has been hostile to our arguments.

-As argued above, a second Trump administration would go beyond policies that make discrimination legal and would also mandate discrimination against LGBTQ people by the federal government.
+Trump would go beyond policies that make discrimination legal by also mandating discrimination.

 Categorically denying such health care would violate the Constitution and section 1557 of the Affordable Care Act, which prohibits discrimination on the basis of sex in health care programs.
 This has been recognized by several courts, while others have disagreed.
 The ACLU will continue to litigate this issue as it works its way up the courts, likely reaching the Supreme Court.